asteiker/NASA-Earthdata-STAC-analysis/README.md

 # NASA-Earthdata-STAC-analysis
-Analysis notebook to investigate consistency across Harmony, CMR-STAC, and VEDA
+Analysis notebook to investigate consistency across Harmony, CMR-STAC, and VEDA endpoints using `pystac`.